The Complete Bitcoin & Crypto Guide: 3 Fresh Innovations

 Traditional Commodities Brokerage (Good)

 Another way to purely speculate on price is to trade Chicago Mercantile Exchange Bitcoin futures and options on futures.
 Most major brokerage houses offer a futures and options on futures account if you fill out some waivers on investment risk.
 Usually to trade a single futures contract for 5 Bitcoin, the cost at a typical brokerage is less than $3.
-If Bitcoin is trading at $9,000 per coin, then this is a transaction fee of only 0.007% to buy exposure to $45,000 of Bitcoin, which is extremely cheap.

 Of course, the size of the trade might be too large for what most people are considering for their Bitcoin exposure and you can’t trade a basket of cryptocurrency or anything other than Bitcoin.